realworldocaml/book/en/08-imperative-programming.md

    edit_distance "OCa" "oca"
 ```

 As you can see, some of these calls are repeats.
-For example,
+For example, there
-there are two different calls to `edit_distance "OCam" "oca"`.
-The
+are two different calls to `edit_distance "OCam" "oca"`.
+The number
-amount of repeated calls grows exponentially with the size of the
+of redundant calls grows exponentially with the size of the strings,
-strings, meaning that our implementation of `edit_distance` is
+meaning that our implementation of `edit_distance` is brutally slow
-brutally slow for large strings.
-We can see this by writing a small
+for large strings.
+We can see this by writing a small timing
-timing function.
+function.

 ```ocaml
 # let time f =